-Mrs. Carol Wilson, Executive Assistant to the Vice President of Institutional Advancement
+Ms. Jessica Tate, Executive Assistant to the Vice President for Finance and Operations

-Mrs. Betsy Wade, Executive Assistant to the Vice President for Finance and Operations
+Mrs. Carol Wilson, Executive Assistant to the Chief Development Officer

 Mid-America Seminary Development Council

 The Mid-America Seminary Development Council consists of Christian laymen from across the United States.
 The Development Council assists in the continuing development and expansion of the Seminary and is especially concerned with expanding the physical facilities and with operating and endowment funds.